top of page

 Your Longing Makes Sense

-So if you find yourself yearning for a time you never lived through, or missing a kind of closeness you can’t quite describe, you’re not broken.
+You may find yourself yearning for a time you never lived through, or missing a kind of closeness you can’t quite describe.
+That ache is your body’s way of remembering what it needs.
+Not a filtered version of connection, but the real thing.

 Presence.
 Proximity.
 People.